mastercoin-MSC/install-msc/README-Vagrant.md

 Edit `setup-aws-private.sh` and enter your AWS information.

-VM Installation is the same as for the Virtual Box version of Mastercoin Tools with the `vagrant up` command changed to:
+VM Installation is the same as for the Virtual Box provider, but with the `vagrant up` command changed to:

     source setup-aws-private.sh
-    vagrant up tools-aws --provider=aws
+    vagrant up tools --provider=aws
     source unset-aws-private.sh

 and the `vagrant ssh` command changed to:

     source setup-aws-private.sh
-    vagrant ssh tools-aws
+    vagrant ssh tools
     source unset-aws-private.sh

 Don't forget to source the `unset-aws-private.sh` to remove your private information from environment variables.